 Depending on the group, suppliers vary but the product range generally includes staples like seasonal vegetables, meat and dairy, as well as teas, honey, flour, and, in some cases, natural cosmetics.

 As the groups are popular, many of them are full and you may need to join a waiting list.
 Once a member, you’ll be expected to take turns volunteering to help run the group.

 Riga’s tap water is safe for consumption!
 Any problems lie in the quality of the pipes rather than the quality of the water so you can either install better filters, or buy a water filter jug.

-Fortunately, more and more cafes and restaurants are providing tap water free of charge to customers, and the new national library is fitted with free drinking fountains – possibly a first for Latvia!
+Fortunately, more and more cafes and restaurants are providing tap water free of charge to customers, the airport and the national library building are fitted with free drinking fountains.
 Kudos.

 An unexpected place to drop off paper and cardboard is Ulubele animal shelter.
 They get money in exchange for recycling, and can use large pieces of cardboard for lining litter trays etc. You can also donate old towels, blankets and clothing without zips or buttons.

 Note, other council areas have different systems in place.

 Repairing Household Appliances, Clothes etc.

 The idea of a circular economy is nothing new.
 In Riga, we have access to incredibly professional cobblers, tailors, watchmakers and repairmen.
 I’ve seen fantastic results on boots, which I’d almost given up on.
 Here are some addresses to get you started: